-Equation~\eqref{geod_otto} parametrizes geodesics provided that $\id+t\nabla f$ is a diffeomorphism, and thus it is defined on a time interval that depends on the eigenvalues of the hessian of $f$.
-On the other hand, the convexity condition on the function $u$ in parametrization \eqref{geod_mccann} ensures that time $t$ is defined on $[0,1]$.
+Note that \eqref{geod_otto} parametrizes geodesics provided that $\id+t\nabla f$ is a diffeomorphism, and thus it is defined on a time interval that depends on the eigenvalues of the Hessian of $f$.
+On the other hand, the convexity condition on the function $u$ in the parametrization of \eqref{geod_mccann} ensures that time $t$ is defined on $[0,1]$.
 Both are completely equivalent (see Appendix \ref{app:geodesic_param} for details).